Inside the 2022 ICF Freestyle Worlds – Day 6 Finals Day

 by Jack Ledwith

 Every day during the 2022 ICF World Freestyle Championships, Irish paddler Jack Ledwith is sending us his view on what is going on in Nottingham (UK) where the worlds are taking place this year.
-Follow along each day as he recaps what they see from the river ban
+Follow along each day as he recaps what they see from the river bank

 So the curtains draw on another incredible show here at the World Kayak freestyle championships in Nottingham.
 It has been a whirlwind of a week, to say the least.
 The perfect mix of partying paddling and spending time with good people.
 You have to hand it to the organisers and volunteers it is definitely one of the smoothest run kayaking events I’ve ever been to.